jmbothe/mws-restaurant-stage-1/README.md

 ## Description

 The Restaurants Reviews App is a demonstration of mobile-and-offline first web development practices, built as part of a training course with Google and Udacity.
-The homepage of the app provides a filterable list of restaurants in the New York area.
-The details pages of each restaurant provides more information and reviews of that restaurant.
+The homepage of the app provides a filterable list of restaurants in the New York area, and an option for uses to "favorite" specific restaurants by clicking the heart icon on the restaurant's tile.
+The details pages of each restaurant provides more information and reviews of that restaurant, as well as a form for submitting user reviews of the restaurant.

 ## Installation